Verve’s very own Content Manager Jess Hope reflects on her socially-distanced relationship with money and why she’s switching things up.

 Sound familiar?
 If you fancy being more proactive about money, I highly recommend starting with Verve’s Money and Mindset course here.
 You can access the first two steps for free, while Verve members get access to all six steps.

-A friendly reminder that all the financial information contained in this blog is general and doesn’t take into account your personal financial objectives, situation, or needs.
+A friendly reminder that all the financial information contained in this blog is general and doesn’t take into account your personal financial objectives, situation or needs.
 It’s important to do your own research and consider getting in touch with a professional adviser to access specific advice tailored to your unique situation.
-When considering if Verve Super is appropriate for you, please read the PDS available on our website.
+When considering if Verve Super is appropriate for you, please read the PDS and TMD available on our website.